 . . .
-The threat is expected to increase, it could become critical with very little, if any warning .44/
+The threat is expected to increase, it could become critical with very little, if any warning.44/ and the second of the second s

 Due to the importance of Thai based air support, insurgent activity in Thailand is being followed very closely here [JCS] as a successful attack against these bases would have serious implications.
 In this regard, it is essential that all feasible actions be taken to assure the security of U.S. forces and equipment.45/